rach7777/monax-may/content/blog/2014/2014-12-17-eris-the-corporate-view.md

 * We call these serverless applications **Distributed Applications** or **DApps.**

-* Apologies that we don't have any demonstrator applications just now apart from our ["Hello World" DApp](https://github.com/monax/hello-world-dapp) (we've been pretty busy this week, as you might imagine).
+* Apologies that we don't have any demonstrator applications just now apart from our ["Hello Doug" App](https://github.com/monax/hello-doug) (we've been pretty busy this week, as you might imagine).
 However, note we're aiming to release two technology demonstrators in early January - one, a streaming-video application with an in-built Bitcoin payment mechanism designed to showcase Eris' potential in DRM applications, and another, a marketplace application designed to bring together software developers building on Eris and potential customers who want blockchain tech, and help them to reach agreement on heads of terms (and create a cryptographically-secure transaction record of the same).

 <h2>3.
 Ok, you said "blockchain," which sets off my bullshit alarm.
 You have precisely five seconds to convince me you know what you're talking about. </h2>